sebi75/sebi75/README.md

 - 👋 Hi, I’m Sebastian Semeniuc
-- 👀 I’m interested in building creative software with javascript & others,
+- 👀 I’m interested in building creative software using reactjs, css, react-native, firebase, nodejs, mongodb and others,
-- 🌱 I’m currently working on FinBro
+- 🌱 I’m currently working on different apps with react-native
-- 📫 How to reach me - just dm me
+- 📫 How to reach me - DM me on twitter or instagram

 <!---
 sebi75/sebi75 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.